RealtyOffer/realty-offer-frontend/src/pages/landing.md

   title: Buyers & Sellers
   body: >-
     Need to sell your home, but don't want to pay that crazy commission?
-Agents will simply offer less to charge less commission to win your business!
+Agents will simply offer to charge less commission, to win your business!

     Need to buy a home?
 To earn your business, agents will offer part of their commission to be used toward your closing costs.

     No contracts, no obligation, no awkward negotiations.